hwmrocker/jekyll-wilsonfontein/_layouts/home.md

 picinfo:
-    fr: Flowering Aloes front of the Hottentotten church.
+    fr: Flowering Aloes in front of the Hottentotten church.
-    en: Flowering Aloes front of the Hottentotten church.
+    en: Flowering Aloes in front of the Hottentotten church.
     de: Blühende Aloes vor der Hottentottenkirche.
 ---